thinktomorrow/locale/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-A lightweight laravel-specific package to provide route localization.
+A lightweight laravel package to provide route localization.
-This package will determine the locale of your app based on the request url.
+This package will set the locale for your app based on the request url.
+`/nl/foo` will set locale to nl.

 ## Install